Section II: Faculty Rights and Responsibilities

 1. Instructional Council—an advisory group for the Dean of Instruction, consisting of supervisors from different instructional areas.

 2. Ad Hoc and Search Committees can also be volunteered for as a service to the institution.
 Adjunct instructors can volunteer to serve by seeing either their Chair or the Dean of Instruction.
 Preferences can also be indicated on Committee Bid forms distributed every two years

-2. Executive Director’s Advisory Committee -- consists of the UNM-Valencia Executive Director and the elected Presidents of the Student, Staff and Faculty Associations.
+2. Chief Executive Officer's Advisory Committee - consists of the UNM-Valencia Chief Executive Officer and the elected Presidents of the Student, Staff and Faculty Associations.